GSA-TTS/terraform-cloudgov/spiffworkflow/README.md

 ## Usage

+**NOTE:**
+Ensure that your space has the `public_networks_egress`security group if you are not using an egress proxy, so that the frontend can reach the backend API endpoint.

 ### Container-based Backend Deployment

 Use this approach when you have a pre-built container image with your process models included: